22Ranjan15/22Ranjan15/README.md

-# 👋 Hi, I'm Ranjan Daas!
+# 👋 Hi, I'm Ranjan Das!

 ## 🚀 About Me
 I'm a passionate data scientist and developer with a keen interest in machine learning, deep learning and natural language processing.
 I love building projects that provide real-world solutions, and I'm always looking to learn new things and take on exciting challenges.